markcutajar/raw-music-tagging-cnns/README.md

 The FMA dataset might be used further on in the study to compare the effectivness of the models.
 <br><br>
+### Framework

+This project will make use of Tensorflow Python API v1.1 and Cloud SDK.
+The models are first tested on the local environment and then exported to be trained on Cloud ML.
+The models are trained in distributed manner in order to minimize the computational time and hence larger networks can be used.

+As much as possible the low level API shall be used with some minor exceptions.
+This is done so the graph can be customised as much as needed for the different tests.
+<br><br>
 *To be continued...*